 ‘And When My Sorrow was Born’ by Kahlil Gibran describes a speaker’s emotional development as he discovers and then loses Joy.

 The poem begins with the speaker stating that in an instant “Joy” was born to him.
-He was so thrilled by its presence that he climbed onto his roof and shouted to the neighbourhood.
+He was so thrilled by its presence that he climbed onto his roof and shouted to the neighborhood.
 It was his intention to share with the world his new-found happiness.
 Unfortunately, no one noticed.
 Those he thought would come and celebrate with him never showed up.

 Although disappointed, the speaker was not deterred.
 He returned to the same spot for the next seven months, declaring the “Joy” he was now in possession of.
 No matter what he did though, no one cared.
-Eventually he became so worn down by the lack of response that he gave up.
+Eventually, he became so worn down by the lack of response that he gave up.
 “Joy” was soon to leave him at this point.
 It was replaced by “Sorrow.”